General Argyres-Douglas Theory: Irregular singularity of Hitchin's equation

 The asymptotical behavior depends on the sign of $Re({q^i_n-q^j_n\over(n-1) z^{n-1}})$.
 The sign is different for different angular region and it is easy to see that there are $2(n-1)$ angular regions which are called Stokes sector, the boundary of the Stokes sector is called Stokes ray.

-The point is the solution with given asymptotical behavior in a region is not unique if there is no stokes ray.
+The point is that the solution with given asymptotical behavior in a region is not unique if there is no stokes ray.
 For example, if $|{\exp(Q^i(z))\over \exp(Q_j(z)})|>>0$ in this region, then the solution $\psi_i^{'}(z)=\psi_i(z)+\lambda \psi_j(z)$ has the same asymptotical behavior as $\psi_i$.
-Such freedom is not here if there is a Stokes ray in this angular region.
+Such freedom is not here if there is a Stokes ray in this angular region since the asymptotical behavior would be different in two regions separated by the stokes ray, so the solution of two pairs $\psi_i(z)$ and $\psi_j(z)$ in certain region is fixed if there is a stokes ray in this region.

 Let's take a region with angular width $\pi/(n-1)$ whose boundary is not a stokes ray.
 By rotating this region by integer value of $\pi\over n-1$, we get a cover of the disk.
 One can enlarge each sector a little bit such that there is no stokes ray in the overlapping region.
 There will be a stokes ray for any given pair of entries in the solution vector in each sector and the whole solution is uniquely fixed with given asymptotical behaviors in that region.
-On the overlapping region,the two sets of solutions are related by an upper triangular matrix with unit diagonal entry.
+On the overlapping region, however, no stokes ray is here, and the two sets of solutions in two regions are related by an upper triangular matrix with unit diagonal entry.
 This matrix is called as the Stokes matrix which is then used to construct the monodromy matrices.

 There would be a total of $2(n-1)$ stokes matrices and the product of them defines part of the generalized monodromy.
 The monodromy also has a contribution from the regular singular term which contribute a $N-1$ parameter.
 Finally we need to subtract a contribution from the $T_c$ group which has dimension $(N-1)$.
 So the total parameters in specifying the local monodromy is